print-hi/rit-docs/mkdocs/docs/Home/start.md

 ```
 4. In RStudio Console:
 ```
-library(devtools)
+install.packages("devtools")
+library("devtools")
 load_all(export_all = FALSE)
 ```

 # Demo

-Visit `/demo` directory to find example workflows for each module.
+Visit `demo/` directory to find example workflows for each module.